flukeout/games/deathstroid/README.md

 ### Get this packaging system ready

 * **Before doing anything with this system**, make sure you run `yarn` (which is just like `npm install`) to install all the dependencies we'll need to create the electron executable.
-* Run `yarn prepare` to prepare the system, and bring a copy of `battle-pong` over to be used in the app.
+* Run `yarn copy` to prepare the system, and bring a copy of `battle-pong` over to be used in the app.

 ### Make the app

 * Any time you make a change to `battle-pong`, you'll want to bring those changes over here.
-So, make sure you run `yarn prepare` if you changed anything.
+So, make sure you run `yarn copy` if you changed anything.
 * Run `yarn dist`

 Once `yarn dist` is finished, you will see a `dist` folder with distributable packages in it (e.g. a `dmg` for osx).

+### Building on every platform

+Follow the instructions at https://www.electron.build/multi-platform-build to install the proper docker images.
+Running `yarn dist` should work well at the end :).

 ### Run it in dev mode

 You can use `yarn dev` to run Electron without compiling.
-But, make sure you run `yarn prepare` first to bring changes over.
+But, make sure you run `yarn copy` first to bring changes over.